Skip to Main Content

 Privacy

 1. Check the privacy policy of any tools that you use.
-It's very tempting to not bother reading the privacy policy of online tools.
+It's very tempting to not bother reading the privacy policy of online tools, they can be long and very dry to read.
 However, you should always know what you are agreeing to before you use the product.
 The privacy polocy for OpenAI (the organisation behind ChatGPT), for example, is available here and outlines how they use personal information.
 If no privacy policy is available, then avoid using the product.

 2. Be careful with what you share.
 As you don't know how the service will utilise the data you enter or how the data will be stored, it's wise to be cautious about the data you provide.
-There are already examples of chat data being exposed online, so do not share any sensitive or private data with any generative AI tool.
+There are already examples of chat data being exposed online, not to mention the example of romantic chatbots not allowing you to delete your personal data (see above), so do not share any sensitive or private data with any generative AI tool.

 3. Check privacy settings.
 Once you have logged in and are accessing the tools, head to your settings and ensure you are happy with the security and privacy settings.
 OpenAI provides some information here, and you can adjust your settings by clicking on your email in the bottom left corner, then Settings then Data Controls.
 For other tools, look for Settings or Profile or similar.